Altium-Designer-addons/scripts-libraries/BetterRevertVCS/README.txt

 Compatibility concerns
 ----------------------
  * The current version of this script is tested and works well with:
+    -> Altium Designer 19.1.9 build 167
     -> Altium Designer 17.1.5 build 472
     -> Altium Designer 15.1.14 build 47215
     -> Altium Designer 14.3.18 build 45973
- * The current version of this script is known to work under Windows 7 64-bit.
+ * The current version of this script is known to work under Windows 10 (64-bit) and Windows 7 (64-bit).